warpdotdev/themes/README.md

 `python3 ./scripts/gen_theme_previews.py standard`

 for a newly added theme that's in the standard folder / directory.
+If you get the error that yaml is missing make sure you `pip install PyYAML`

 [Discord](https://discord.gg/warpdotdev)